GLOWMONSTERR/Transaction-Bot/README.md

      - `GUILD_ID` (optional): a single server ID for faster command sync during development.
      - `CAPTAIN_ROLE_ID` / `CO_CAPTAIN_ROLE_ID` (optional): global role IDs if you use shared captain roles.
      - `TEAM_MEMBER_ROLE_ID` (optional): a general member role that everyone on a team should receive.
+     - `TRANSACTIONS_CHANNEL_ID` (optional): a text channel ID where the bot will post roster changes, team creations, and other updates.

 6. **Run and debug the bot**
    - Press **F5** or use **Run > Start Debugging**.
 When VS Code asks how to run it, pick **Python File**.